Cookiesworld/cookiesworld.github.io/_posts/2021-12-22-people-say-javascript-is-weird.markdown

 Write-Output($names)
 ```

 I dont normally write powershell so I am far from an expert but after some digging I found [this](https://docs.microsoft.com/en-us/powershell/scripting/learn/deep-dives/everything-about-arrays?view=powershell-7.2#return-an-array).

-Powershell enumerates lists on return by default so a single entry ends up being recast to a string rather than an array.
+By default Powershell enumerates lists on return.
+Therefore a single entry ends up being recast to a string rather than an array, even though we explicitly set this inside the function.
 The fix is to add a , on the return to explicitly tell powershell not to enumerate e.g;

 ```
 function Get-HostNames {